-Ulster, Leinster, Munster, Connacht locked and loaded
+Ulster, Leinster, Munster, Connacht locked and loaded, plus transfer news.

-Match previews in this post will be updated with match reports
+Match previews and latest transfer news in this post will be updated with match reports later today.

 All four provinces have picked near full strength sides, allowing for injuries, in preparation for their third last regular season matches in the United Rugby Championship.
 The table is spectacularly tight right now, and every last point could be crucial in determining who ends up in the 8 play-off places.
 If the Sharks beat Gloucester in the Challenge Cup final, only the top seven will qualify for next season’s European Cup in addition to the Sharks.